llgor34/Crossword/README.md

 # Crossword
 Crossword made in html, css and javascript as a simple project.
-Author: Igor Manoryk